botesjuan/0-common-with-mylist/README.md

 # 0-common-with-mylist Wordlist Usage
-This is short wordlist of my own making for directory web fuzzing
+This is short wordlist I maintain, original from the common wordlist but with few added words of my own used for web fuzzing.

 Download clone to Linux host:
 ```bash